limkrisha/limkrisha/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Statistical Analysis and Programming
-- Data Analytics
-- Visualization
-- Database Design
-- Dashboard Creation
+- Artificial Intelligence
-- Presentation Skills
+- Computational Linguistics
-- Forecasting
+- Information Retrieval

 # Education to show in About widget
 education: